CodeAX2/PepeBG/README.md

 # PepeBG
 Chrome extension to make all backgrounds pepe

+ This is just made for fun to both practice creating Chrome plugins as well as messing around with CSS and JS.

 ## How To Install
 1. Download the repository to your computer